-How to Fix a Dripping Faucet: Causes, Solutions, and Prevention
+How to Fix a Dripping Faucet: Common Causes and Easy Repair Tips

 Common Causes of Dripping Faucets

-• Corroded Valve Seat: The valve seat connects the faucet to the spout; corrosion here can cause leaks around the spout area.
+• Corroded Valve Seat: The valve seat connects the faucet body to the spout.
+Hard-water minerals and sediment can corrode the seat, causing leaks around the base of the faucet.

-• High Water Pressure: Excessive pressure can damage faucet components, causing leaks.
+• High Water Pressure: Excessive water pressure can strain faucet components, causing intermittent dripping—especially at night when overall household water use decreases.

 Troubleshooting and Solutions